 A share of stock is a piece of ownership in a company.
-How big a piece depends on how many shares of stock there are.
+How big a piece depends on how many shares of stock are issued.
 Companies that offer stock for sale to the public are known as publicly held companies.

 There are different types of stock.
 Common stock is what people normally think of when they hear the word "stock."
 It is by far the most widely available kind of ownership.
 Preferred stock has certain protections against a company's financial troubles, but tends to grow more slowly in value.
 A corporation may also have classes of stock with different dividend policies, purposes, or restrictions.